Chacoon3/Airbnb_predictive_analysis/README.md

 ### Introduction
 - This is the winner machine learning project of my master program's machine learning contest.
 It contains visualizations, datasets, documents, team-developed R libraries, trained models, as well as source codes.
-The project was for competing in the machine learning competition of the course <b>BUDT 758T: Data Mining and Predictive Aanalytics</b> offered by the R. H. Smith Business School at the University of Maryland.

 - In this project, the repository owner along with other four teammates collaborated to train machine learning models that best ranks the popularity of Airbnb accomodations as were measured by a categorical target variable <b> high_booking_rate</b>.

-- In this project, we demonstrated skills regarding data cleaning, feature engineering, data visualization, statistical analysis, hyperparameter tuning, as well as software engineering.

 - The most important codes of this project are in three files, namely <b>main.r</b>, <b>utils.r</b>, and <b>data_cleaning.r</b>.
 The latter two files are under the folder <b>"Library"</b>.